modder-c/yiimp-1/README.md

 --

-You can support this project donating to tpruvot :

-BTC : 1Auhps1mHZQpoX4mCcVL8odU81VakZQ6dR
+Thanks to tpruvot to have released the initial Yiimp source code.